Manifest

 TurboStarter extension supports localization out-of-the-box.
 You can customize e.g. your extension's name and description based on the language of the user's browser.

-Locales are defined in the /locales
+Locales are defined in the /public/_locales

 directory.
 The directory should contain a messages.json

-and /locales/es/messages.json
+and /public/_locales/es/messages.json

 ).